 How Scar Heal Products Work

 We pride ourselves on making effective skincare products.
-This is especially important for your patients that are recovering from C-sections and want to eliminate the texture and discoloration of their scar.
+Whether it is managing your scars or helping you get the healthiest skin possible, we know that our products work.
 The key is in the ingredients and the science.

-As the skin attempts to heal itself, excessive TEWL causes the skin to dehydrate which tells the cells in the skin to produce collagen.
+As your skin attempts to heal itself, excessive TEWL causes the skin to dehydrate which tells the cells in your skin to produce collagen.
 The more water loss that occurs, the more excess collagen is produced.

 When too much collagen is formed, it causes raised scarring.
 The collagen is trying to thicken that part of the skin to reduce water loss.
 If left untreated, the thickened section will form abnormal scarring such as a keloid or hypertrophic scar.